-There are several types of mortgages available, with the most common being fixed-rate, adjustable, and interest-only.
+There are several types of mortgages available, with the most common being fixed or adjustable rate.

-Fixed-rate mortgages come with an interest rate that remains constant over the life of the loan.
+Fixed-rate mortgages have a rate that does not change over the life of the loan.
 30-year mortgages are the most common, but you may also choose a 20-year, 15-year, and even 10-year fixed-rate mortgage.
-Though the mortgage interest rates tend to be higher than for other loan types, the rate is fixed and your payment won’t change.
 This stability makes them the most secure type of mortgage for buyers.